Nutmeg (Jaiphal) for Babies – Benefits and How to Use?

 Nutmeg or jaiphal is an aromatic and warm spice, which is obtained from the nutmeg tree.
 This fragrant spice is now used all over the world in various culinary delights and for medicinal properties.
 It has been in use in Indian culture for centuries to spice up the food and also to heal various medical ailments.
 It is also supposed to have many benefits for a baby too.

-Nutmeg (jaiphal) can be added to a baby’s diet when you plan on introducing solid food.
+Nutmeg (jaiphal) can be added to a baby’s diet as soon as the mother plans on introducing solid food to the baby.
 However, it will be a good idea to wait for at least six months before you add any spices to your baby’s diet.
-Though spices are safe for babies and many times, elders of the family may recommend its usage during weaning ceremonies like annaprashan, however, we recommend that you wait till he turns six months of age.
+Though spices are safe for babies and many times, elders of the family may recommend its usage during weaning ceremonies like annaprashan, you must wait before he turns six months of age.

 Nutritional Value of Nutmeg

-If you wish to know the nutritional content of this fragrant warm spice, have a look at the table below.
+If you wish to know the nutritional content of this fragrant warm spice, have a look at the below table.
 The values mentioned in this table are the approx values in 100 grams of nutmeg.

 Health Benefits of Jaiphal for Babies

-Nutmeg can offer various health benefits to your little baby, and if you give this spice to your baby on a regular basis, then your baby will benefit immensely.
-Following are some of these benefits:
+Nutmeg can offer various health benefits to your little one, and if you give this spice to your baby on a regular basis, then your baby can benefit immensely.
+Following are some jaiphal benefits for baby:

 1. It keeps tummy problems at bay.